MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Numerical setup in COCONUT

-Since the numerical stability of COCONUT in addressing low-$\beta$ issues has been substantially improved by \cite{Wang_COCONUT_DecE}, we remove the pressure PP treatment \citep{wang2025COCONUTMayEvent} to minimise the influence of algorithmic uncertainties.
+Since the numerical stability of COCONUT in addressing low-$\beta$ issues has been substantially improved by \cite{Wang_COCONUT_DecE}, we remove the pressure positivity-preserving (PP) treatment \citep{wang2025COCONUTMayEvent} to minimize the influence of algorithmic uncertainties.
 Meanwhile, we retain the PP measure on density \citep{wang2025COCONUTMayEvent} to prevent potential code failures in the challenging time-evolving solar-maximum CR simulations.